STAMP-project/camp/modules/camp-exe-docker-comp/README.md

 # CAMP-Exe for docker-compose
-The modules allows to exactute docker-compose files and experiments required to asses a given configuration of the software defined in a docker-compose file.
+The module allows executing docker-compose files and experiments required to asses a given configuration of the software defined in a docker-compose file.

 ## How to use
 ### Testing